Legislative Council of the Isle of Man

 Historically, most or all elected MLCs were former MHKs, but this practice has now much reduced or ceased.

 Formerly, the Lieutenant Governor presided over the Legislative Council and over Tynwald Court (a joint session of the Council and the House of Keys).
 Now, however, the President of Tynwald, who is chosen by the whole Tynwald for a five-year term, is the ex officio President of the Legislative Council, and presides over both the Legislative Council and Tynwald Court, except that the Lieutenant Governor presides once a year on Tynwald Day.

 Furthermore, the Church of England Bishop of Sodor and Man and the Attorney General have seats on the Legislative Council.
 The Bishop is a voting member, the Attorney General is a non-voting member, and the President has the casting vote.

-The Council does not usually originate legislation (until recently the last Act originating from the Council was the Sharing of Church Buildings Act 1986).
-Instead, it reviews draft legislation originating from the House of Keys.
+The Council does not usually originate legislation; most of the time, it reviews draft legislation originating in the House of Keys.
 However, it is possible for legislation to originate in the Council: a recent example is the Equality Act 2017.

 Method of election

 The MLCs are elected by the members of the House of Keys for a term of five years.
 Four MLCs retire at a time, and four new MLCs are then elected.
 An MLC must be at least 21 years old and resident in the Isle of Man.
 Historically the election procedure has been cumbersome, and on some occasions in recent years the election has required many ballots, stretching over a period of weeks or even months.
 However the Standing Orders of the House of Keys regarding the election of MLCs were amended on 4 April 2017, and a relevant Guidance Note was issued by the Speaker of the House of Keys in June 2017.
 In 2018, only one ballot was required, although some felt that that was at the cost of allowing members to vote for an excessive number of candidates (one member voted for 13 candidates out of 15 and another for 11).

 A motion was proposed in the Keys on 28 January 2020, shortly before the 2020 MLC election, which would have prevented MHKs voting for more candidates than there are places to be filled, but this was rejected.

 In 2020, again only one ballot was required, and members voted for an average of about 4 candidates each.
+In 2023, again only one ballot was required, and members voted for an average of about 5 candidates each.